 Most modern DAWs come equipped with a native pitch shifter plugin that will enable you to tune your instrument appropriately for your song.
 For instance, in GarageBand, you can use a couple of different plugins which I talked about in my guide on pitching vocals.

-One is the Vocal Transformer, the other is the Pitch Shifter, and finally, something like the Melodyne 5 on Plugin Boutique or Antares Auto-Tune Pro.
+One is the Vocal Transformer, the other is the Pitch Shifter, and finally, something like the Melodyne 5 or Antares Auto-Tune Pro.
 Each of these plugins will have a slightly different interface and perhaps even different parameters, but the foundational parts of these plugins will remain the same.